crisprVerse/Tutorials/Design_PairedGuides/README.md

     ## [runCrisprBowtie] Using BSgenome.Hsapiens.UCSC.hg38
     ## [runCrisprBowtie] Searching for SpCas9 protospacers

-Let’s only keep pairs that have no off-targets in other coding
-sequences:
+We are in luck, none of the spacer sequences have off-target in coding sequences of other genes:

 ``` r
 good1 <- first(pairs)$n1_c==0 & first(pairs)$n2_c==0 & first(pairs)$n3_c==0